 Osgood-Schlatter disease is characterized by inflammation of the patellar tendon and surrounding soft tissues.
 It is caused by the constant pulling of the patellar tendon on the area below the knee where the tendon attaches.

 Osgood-Schlatter disease is seen in the growing child and adolescent, particularly those who participate in athletics.
 This is an age where the bones are typically growing faster than the muscles and tendons.
 As a result, the muscles and tendons have a tendency to become tight.

 Osgood-Schlatter disease is most often seen in preteen and teenage boys from 10 to 15 years old.
 It is common in young athletes who play games or sports that involve running, jumping, or going up and down stairs.
 Adolescent athletes who are affected are most often involved in football, soccer, basketball, gymnastics, or ballet.

 The symptoms of Osgood-Schlatter disease may resemble other conditions or medical problems of the knee.
-Always consult your child's physician for a diagnosis.
-Symptoms may include:
+Always consult your adolescent's doctor for a diagnosis.

 In addition to a complete medical history and physical examination, diagnostic procedures for Osgood-Schlatter disease may include:

-Specific treatment for Osgood-Schlatter disease will be determined by your child's physician based on:
+Specific treatment for Osgood-Schlatter disease will be determined by your adolescent's doctor based on: